DerGuru/The-Resonant/Chapters/P2-04 - Dealer’s Trap.md

 *He will try a shortcut,* RAE murmured through the counter glass. *Stay inside receipts.*

 “Elm Passage,” the dealer said.
 “Alley behind the laundries.
-And the service lane behind the market stalls—north run.”
+And the service lane behind the market stalls - north run.”

 Milo wrote them down.
 “We’ll bring you a yes/no, and maybe a sandwich if you stop selling favors like they’re stickers.”